 In his application for leave a member or cadet shall state an address at which he can be contacted during his leave.

 1104.
-Annual leave to be taken according to the roster
+Annual leave to be taken according to roster

 (1) Subject to these regulations, a member or cadet shall only take annual leave in accordance with the dates indicated in relation to him on the roster of annual leave applicable in that year unless the dates on the roster are altered.